Bedsores Are a Common Sign of Nursing Home Neglect

 There is little reason for bedsores to occur if there is enough staff and the staff is properly trained.
 An experienced South Carolina nursing home bedsore attorney knows how to document the bedsores through photos, medical reports, and other means.
 We know how to prove the nursing home should have prevented the bedsores and stopped any complications.

-If a loved one suffered bedsores in a nursing home, please contact McGowan, Hood & Felder, LLC.
+If a loved one suffered bedsores in a nursing home, please contact McGowan, Hood, Felder & Phillips, LLC.
 You can call 803-327-7800 for a free discussion or complete our contact form.
 We have offices in Anderson, Columbia, Georgetown, Rock Hill, and Sumter to conveniently serve you and the elder nursing home resident.